ErichBSchulz/tubebend/issues.md

 ## Critical Issues

-1. **Duplicate descriptions**: The same description text appears for both "Tube Radius" and "Tube OD" sliders.
-2. **Title has extra character**: The page title contains an extra "x" at the end.
 3. **Inconsistent variable naming**: Mixing camelCase and snake_case in JavaScript functions.
 4. **Debug console logs**: Multiple `console.log` statements left in production code.
 5. **Missing error handling**: No handling for edge cases in geometry calculations.